 |Estimated Reading Time: 8 minutes|

-Are you heading to Colombia on a Motorcycle Aventure Tour?
+Are you heading to Colombia on an Aventure Motorcycle Tour?
 Are you wondering what the cuisine will be like?

-If you are the typical bad-ass Adventure Motorcycle Touring Warrior you will love it.
+If you are the typical bad-ass Adventure Motorcycle Touring Rider you will love it.
 Feast your eyes on what to expect:

 What makes Colombian cuisine Colombian?